annajanyuqza/hori_control_systems/README.md

 The dead zones and range from the Wheel are fixed at this moment and the driver does not yet have a userspace connection for the future Linux Hori Device Management GUI

-The shifter is full working now, but it's displayed twice.
+The shifter is full working now, too.

 This kernel driver is early alpha.